inclusive-design/wecount.inclusivedesign.ca/src/collections/resources/bringing-the-people-back-in-contesting-benchmark-machine-learning-datasets-pdf-article.md

 ---
-title: |-
-  Bringing the People Back In: Contesting Benchmark Machine Learning Datasets
+title: "Bringing the People Back In: Contesting Benchmark Machine Learning Datasets"
 focus: Methods or Design
 source: ICML Workshop on Participatory Approaches to Machine Learning 2020
 readability: